Steven Wilson: Breakthrough work

-By this time, Wilson had also released the official Porcupine Tree debut album, On the Sunday of Life... (which compiled the best material from the underground tapes).
+By this time, Wilson had also released the official Porcupine Tree debut album, On the Sunday of Life...
+(1992) (which compiled the best material from the underground tapes).
 No-Man's debut full-length release – a compilation of EP tracks called Lovesighs – An Entertainment – followed in 1992, as did Porcupine Tree's infamous LSD-themed maxi-single "Voyage 34" which made the NME indie chart for six weeks.
-No-Man also toured England with a six-piece band including three ex-members of the art-pop band Japan – Mick Karn, Steve Jansen and (most significantly, as he would become a future Porcupine Tree member) keyboardist Richard Barbieri.
-1993 saw Wilson consolidating his initial success with albums from both Porcupine Tree (Up the Downstair) and No-Man (Loveblows And Lovecries – A Confession).
+No-Man also toured England with a six-piece band including three ex-members of the art-pop band Japan – Mick Karn, Steve Jansen and (most significantly, as he would become a Porcupine Tree member) keyboardist Richard Barbieri.
+1993 saw Wilson consolidating his initial success with albums from both Porcupine Tree with Up the Downstair (1993) and No-Man with Loveblows & Lovecries – A Confession (1993).

 Porcupine Tree, meanwhile, had morphed into an actual band which toured frequently and passed through various overt phases of different musical stylings (including psychedelia, progressive rock, modern guitar rock and heavy metal) while retaining the core of Wilson's sonic imagination and songwriting.
 By the mid-2000s Porcupine Tree had become a well known rock band with albums on major labels such as Atlantic and Roadrunner.